Texicitys/mailboxer/README.md

 I forked the gem mailboxer and I removed the notifications.
 The table is now nammed "messages" (and not "notifications").

-I corrected the spec tests too.
+I adapted the spec tests too.
-Only 4 minors errors to correct.

 We can now send messages without subject.